 They’re scooped up by Dylan Wilson (Lukas Hassel, Slapface) and his wife Gina (Jessica Morris, Chase, The 6th Friend).
-Almost immediately after they’re warned that the paintings are evil by former priest Father Gregory Mendale (Robert Donavan, Killer Kate, Sunset Society).
+Almost immediately after they’re warned that the paintings are evil by the former priest Father Gregory Mendale (Robert Donavan, Killer Kate, Sunset Society).
 And he should know, having had his own run-in with one of the paintings.

 Of course, they don’t heed his warning.
 They should have because the paintings can corrupt people with the sin they represent.
 They put the paintings up in their house just as son Louis (Zachary Chyz) arrives home with his girlfriend Kim (Alex Rinehart, They’re Inside, The Black Room).
 Meeting the parents is never easy, but it shouldn’t be deadly.